gpantel/gpantel.github.io/_posts/2017-06-07-domain_clustering.markdown

 Using molecular dynamics simulations we can understand the structure of lipids at any point in time *a priori*.
 With such detailed information we can ask questions like "How does the structure of a lipid depend on the *size* of a domain?"

-Of course we could answer this question as-is, but there is someting else very important to consider... lipid bilayers are a *bilayer* -- the distribution of lipids is never symmetric across the two leaflets.
+Of course we could answer this question as-is, but there is someting else very important to consider... lipid bilayers are a *bilayer* -- the distribution of lipids is not perfectly symmetric across the two leaflets.
 So we should consider how many lipids are part of a domain in reference to each side of the membrane.
 This is to say, we should decompose the number of lipids involved in a domain into intra- and inter-leaflet lipids, and then measure the mean structural order for all lipids as dependent on the number of intra- (*n*) and inter- (*m*) leaflet lipids in the domain.

 Currently, only coarse-grained models of lipid mixtures can reach an equilibrium spatial and structural distribution.
 I use the DPPC:DIPC:CHOL mixture in the MARTINI coarse-grained forcefield to study some general feature of phase separation.
 Many other people do, too.